-For a writer, typos and silly errors are a reputation killer.
-That’s why I rely on a little help.
+For a writer, typos and errors are a reputation killer.
+That’s why I rely on writing help from Grammarly

-You might find it surprising that I am admitting to using online tools to help me correct my writing.
+You might find it surprising that I am admitting to using an online grammar checker to help me correct my writing.

-However, if you are like me and write a lot of short texts on the Internet, you’ll know that it’s hard to avoid making errors when writing in a hurry.
+However, if you are like me and write a lot of short texts on the Internet, you’ll know that it’s hard to avoid making errors when you are writing in a hurry.

-Whether it be on Facebook, Twitter or my blog, I endeavour to ensure that even my shortest social media posts or replies to comments are mistake free of spelling and grammar errors.
+Whether it is on Facebook, Twitter or my blog, I try to ensure that even my shortest social media posts or replies to comments are mistake free of spelling and grammar errors.

-It is so easy to write a quick comment or reply and make a clanging mistake.
+It is so easy to write a quick comment or reply and make a silly mistake.

-The same can be said for long form writing, but at least there is more time available to find and correct errors.
+The same can be said for long-form writing, but at least there is more time available to find and correct grammar errors.

-The grammar and spell check in Microsoft Office is terrible, so I started trying a few online spelling and grammar checkers, but none of them worked to my satisfaction.
+The grammar and spell check in Microsoft Office is terrible, so I started trying a few online spelling and grammar checkers ages ago, but none of them worked to my satisfaction.

-Perhaps I had a hang up with free apps, or maybe I was too critical.
+Perhaps I had a hang-up with free apps, or maybe I was being too critical.

 It wasn’t until my wife needed help with her professional writing that she stumbled upon an application that she said might also work for me.

-So, due to my wife’s purchase, I started using Grammarly on a daily basis over two years ago.
+So, due to my wife’s purchase, I started using Grammarly on a daily basis well over three years ago.

-Even though I had used the free version previously, I hadn’t fully realised what the paid option offered.
+Even though I had used the free version previously, I hadn’t fully realised how many advanced grammar tools the premium version offered.

-With access to her subscription, I found out that Grammarly worked with everything I typed in either Safari or Chrome browsers.
+With access to her subscription, I found out that the Grammarly App worked with everything, and almost everywhere I typed in either Safari, Chrome or Firefox browsers.

 It meant that my Facebook and Twitter posts and replies were automatically scanned for errors.
-Not only that, but it also worked within my WordPress editor for my blog articles.
+Not only that, but it also worked seamlessly with my WordPress editor when I wrote my blog articles.

-I investigated further and ended up downloading the desktop app, which immediately became indispensable for checking my longer form writing.
+I investigated further and ended up downloading the desktop app, which immediately became indispensable for checking my long-form writing.

 I ran a few chapters of one of my already published books and was quite horrified to discover a few errors that had escaped a lot of human eyes.
 Not many, but enough to realise that a little extra help can go a long way.